LarsBehrenberg/gb-content-copy/content/posts/jack-hobbs.md

       During the 1906 season, Hobbs made three centuries and established an effective opening partnership with Hayward.
 At the end of the season he had made 2,135 runs.
 He was one of three men to pass 2,000, second to Hayward and eighth nationally.
 He impressed the [Marylebone Cricket Club](https://en.wikipedia.org/wiki/Marylebone_Cricket_Club) (MCC) and was chosen for the Players team in the prestigious Gentlemen versus Players match.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/jack-hobbs-with-herbert-sutcliffe-in-1925.jpg
+        imageTitle: Hobbs (left) and Sutcliffe opening the batting in Melbourne, Australia, during the second Test in February 1925
+      - imageUrl: /assets/jack-hobbs-in-1922.jpg
+        imageTitle: Jack Hobbs in 1922
   - textTitle: Finest work
     text: >-
       ### During the 1907-1908 season, Hobbs was chosen to travel with his team